Volume 16, Issue 2 (5-2025) Res Anim Prod 2025, 16(2): 22-31 | Back to browse issues page

 XML Persian Abstract Print

-Materials and Methods: The study was conducted using 27 Ross 308 broiler breeder roosters, aged 47 weeks, in a completely randomized design for 11 weeks in 3 experimental treatments and 9 replications.
-The experimental treatments were: Treatment 1: Control (base diet), Treatment 2: Base diet + 7.5 grams of ginger powder per kilogram of diet consumed, Treatment 3: Base diet + 15 grams of ginger powder per kilogram of diet consumed.
-During the study period, the birds had limited access to feed.
+Methods: The research was conducted using 27 Ross 308 broiler breeder roosters aged 47 weeks, in a completely randomized design for 11 weeks, with three experimental treatments and nine replicates.
+The experimental treatments were Treatment 1: Control (basal diet), Treatment 2: Basal diet + 7.5 g ginger powder per kg of consumed diet, and Treatment 3: Basal diet + 15 g ginger powder per kg of consumed diet.
+During the research period, birds had restricted access to feed.
+At the end of the experiment, blood samples were taken from the wing vein of all roosters (three treatment groups, three replicates, and three experimental units) to measure thyroid hormone parameters and influenza titer.
+Data were analyzed using SAS statistical software (version 9.1).

-Conclusion: The results of the study showed that the use of ginger powder increased thyroid hormone concentrations and antibody titers against influenza.
-As a result, it is possible that by boosting the immune system, it could delay the need for the flu vaccine.
+Conclusion: The research results showed that the use of ginger powder increased the concentration of thyroid hormone and the antibody titer against influenza.
+As a result, it is possible that it can delay the need for an influenza vaccine by boosting the immune system.

 Type of Study: Research | Subject: دامپزشکی